gpdowney/lightweightLSAT/pages/reason/break.md

 ### Example 1: Fruit

-> Bananas are the worst fruit.
+    Bananas are the worst fruit.
 After all, every other fruit is better.

 {% capture summary %}
 What's the conclusion?
 How can you tell?
 {% endcapture %}
 {% capture details %}
-Conclusion: Bananas are the worst.
+Conclusion: `Bananas are the worst.`

-The fact word "after all" shows that the second sentence is a fact, so the first must be the conclusion.
+The fact word `after all` shows that the second sentence is a fact, so the first must be the conclusion.

 Note: This is a circular argument.
 The fact and the conclusion sentences both mean the exact same thing.
 {% endcapture %}